technicat/resume/README.md

 ./themes.scm
 ```

-Themes.scm exports the resume.json to HTML and PDF using [resume-cli](https://github.com/jsonresume/resume-cli) and various [themes](https://jsonresume.org/themes/) (all the ones I could find that didn't generate too many warnings or errors).
+Themes.scm exports the resume.json to HTML and PDF using [resume-cli](https://github.com/jsonresume/resume-cli) and various [themes](https://jsonresume.org/themes/) (all the ones I could find that didn't generate too many warnings or errors), plus my own [variation](https://github.com/technicat/jsonresume-theme-even-more).
 It requires the themes be installed local to the project via npm.

 ## Other